AI Ethics in Education: What Teachers Need to Know [2026]Students engaged in a classroom discussion about AI ethics and responsible technology use

 4. Teachers are frontline ethical decision-makers in the integration of AI into education.
 Every choice, from selecting an AI-powered resource to interpreting its output or sharing AI-generated feedback, involves ethical considerations that directly impact learners' learning experiences and well-being (Floridi, 2019).
 Developing a robust school AI policy, alongside ongoing professional development, is crucial to empower teachers to navigate these complex ethical landscapes responsibly.

-The DfE (2025) guidance on AI in schools asks schools to balance AI benefits with ethics.
-This article turns that framework into actions for teachers and leaders now.
+The current DfE guidance on generative AI in education asks schools to use AI safely, effectively and responsibly, with professional judgement, data protection and safeguarding built into any use.
+This article turns that guidance into practical actions for teachers and leaders.

 The Five Ethical Dimensions